-The Association represents a diverse number of New South Wales local government councils with an interest in mining and the developing coal seam gas (CSG) industry.
+The Association represents a diverse number of New South Wales local government councils with an interest in mining, energy and the developing coal seam gas (CSG) industry.

-Currently the Association is developing a policy and positions statement on voluntary planning agreements (VPAS) which represent another avenue of funding if agreements can be established with the mining companies operating in the local areas.
+The Association has been involved in developing guidelines on voluntary planning agreements (VPAs) with the Department Planning and Devolvement and stakeholders, which represent another avenue of funding if agreements can be established with the mining companies operating in the local areas.
+Once guidelines are developed the VPAs can then be used for other non-mining developments such as solar and wind farming.

-The organisation is regularly consulted by the state government and its departments in relation to the ever changing legislation surrounding mining and CSG developments.
-The Association is therefore a cost effective solution for a local government council that has mining in its area and has need of support for the associated ongoing negotiations with government and the private sector.
+The organisation is regularly consulted by the state government and its departments in relation to the ever changing legislation surrounding mining, energy and CSG developments.
+The Association is therefore a cost effective solution for a local government council that has mining and energy in its area that have the need for the support and also a voice in the association and the need of support for the associated ongoing negotiations with government and the private sector.

 Councillor Peter Shinton